EdApp by SafetyCulture

 Using contrast helps you draw attention to specific goods or displays in your store.
 Ultimately, you don’t want your shoppers to drown in a sea of items.
 Having a focal point in your displays directs your clients’ attention to specific goods or sections.

-Visual Merchandising Requirements - Product Contrast
+Visual Merchandising Requirements - Contrast your products with your own or your competitors’

 One way you can do this is by choosing certain color palettes to help your displays stand out.
 Using black and white, monochromatic hues or other contrasting colors can make your products pop out more.
 Maximize white space and add cohesion to your store.
-Give each product enough room to breathe in so people can consider them.
-But, you also want them to blend in enough that your store doesn’t look disorganized and disjointed.

 SC Training (formerly EdApp) is a mobile learning management system designed for today’s digital habits, delivering more engaging and effective micro-learning, like merchandising courses, directly to learners anytime and anywhere.